 the State College to the Chautauqua Contest which was to '

-was postponed oneccount of Prof. Patterson a death. ‘
+was postponed onecceunt of P192.
+Patterson's death.

-ox: ad 2/25/41
+ox : ad 2/25/41

-An’ Untimely Death " " _
+An’ Untimely Death

-Ybung William Patterson Dies Yesterday Afterncon.
+Young William Patterson Dies Yesterday AfternOOn.

 The death of Prof. William Andrew Patterson, the son